bhwarren/pm/README.md

 - add update repos only option "-r" "repositories" or "repos"
 - better parse commands so can combine -s & -l to search locally using getopts
 - if searching local and no package specified, list all

------ Known Annoyances -----
-- Ubuntu doesn't have a good command for searching local packages
+- workaround for: Apt & Yum don't have a good command for searching local packages

 To-Do:
 - stop relying on which